sahirnoorali/ml-models-comparison/README.md

 9. Nursery (https://archive.ics.uci.edu/ml/datasets/nursery)
 10. Phoneme (uploaded)

+## Process
 Each model is applied on each dataset with a 10x10 Fold Cross Validation and a comprehensive table for each performance measure
 (F-measure, Accuracy and AUC) is written to 'Results.csv'.
 Statistical analysis via t-test and WIN-TIE-LOSS is also performed and a table for each performance measure is again written to the same CSV file.
 These 6 tables are formatted properly and explained in the document 'Report.docx' uploaded.

+## Note
-Note: Each table compares a specific performance measure of the given models with respect to each dataset.
+Each table compares a specific performance measure of the given models with respect to each dataset.